-Sheriff's Office Reports 'Multiple' Fatalities In South Florida High School Shooting
+Sheriff's Office Reports 17 People Dead In South Florida High School Shooting

 Authorities have not determined a motive for the shooting.

-Florida Gov. Rick Scott as well as President Trump have been told about the shooting.
+Florida Gov. Rick Scott and President Trump have been told about the shooting.

 This is a developing story.
 Some things that get reported by the media will later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.